furkot/plan-microdata/Readme.md

-# furkot-plan-microdata
+# Plan with Furkot buttons - microdata

-  Adds buttons 'Plan with [Furkot]' - the online trip planner - to a page with [microdata].
+  Adds **plan with Furkot** buttons to a page with [microdata].
+[Furkot] - the online trip planner - will offer a user an option to add a place to their trip itinerary upon click on the **plan with Furkot** button.

 ## Installation